SoK: A Stratified Approach to Blockchain Decentralization: Consensus

-This first category includes Bitcoin~\cite{EC:GarKiaLeo15}, Algorand~\cite{EPRINT:CGMV18}, Ouroboros Praos~\cite{EC:GarKiaLeo15}, and NXT~\cite{nxt}, among others.
-Such protocols enable resource holders to engage in the protocol directly with (essentially) whatever amount of resources they have.

-An important consideration in this setting is that block producers can, even though they do not have to, form coalitions called \emph{pools}.
+Protocols like Bitcoin~\cite{EC:GarKiaLeo15}, Algorand~\cite{EPRINT:CGMV18}, or Ouroboros Praos~\cite{EC:GarKiaLeo15}, enable resource holders to engage in the protocol directly with (essentially) whatever amount of resources they have.
+In these protocols, block producers can, even though they do not have to, form coalitions called \emph{pools}.
 In PoW, a pool ``leader'' validates transactions, and organizes them in a candidate block, while each ``member'' executes the PoW puzzle for the leader-made block.
 If a member is successful, the leader collects the block's reward and distributes it, proportionately to each member's power.
 In PoS, the leader has full control over the block's creation, while the members only pay fees to delegate their staking rights to the leader and collect rewards.
 Pooling behavior is also driven by temporal discounting~\cite{Reed2011}, \ie the tendency to disfavor rare or delayed rewards.
 In essence, a small miner may prefer small frequent payments, at the cost of some fee, over rare large payments, when producing a block.

+Other systems, like Cosmos~\cite{kwon2019cosmos} and EOS~\cite{io2018eos}, impose restrictions on which parties can participate in consensus and require the rest to delegate their resources to a representative or ``validator'' node.
+This ``barrier to entry'' means that any party without enough stake, \ie below the system's threshold or less than its competitors, is required to delegate their staking rights to a validator.
+At every ``epoch'', a committee of (a fixed number of) parties is elected to run the protocol.
+The election mechanism is voting-based, with resource delegation acting as the voting process.